Home Internet Home Wifi

 The router can also receive information from the internet, translate it to a radio signal, and send it to the wireless adapter in the device.

-This process may sound familiar, as cell phones and walkie-talkies (remember those?) use the same radio-signal technology to transmit information across devices.
+The steps it takes to create a WiFi network may sound familiar, as cell phones and walkie-talkies (remember those?) use the same radio-signal technology to transmit information across devices.
 The main difference between WiFi radio and cell phone signals is that WiFi radio signals travel through a much larger frequency, allowing for more information to be sent at once.
 A more significant frequency also allows for multiple devices to connect to one router without experiencing interference.

 Although you can connect to a wireless connection just about anywhere, it’s both convenient and safe to have home WiFi instead.
 You no longer need to travel to your local coffee shop or airport to connect to a public internet network, which is often subject to hacking and identity theft.
 Instead, CenturyLink WiFi allows you to enjoy browsing through the internet in the comfort of your own home and your information stays secure.

-Get the Right Speed with the Right WiFi Plan
+Get the right speed with the right WiFi plan

 Want to get online in no time?
 CenturyLink WiFi plans let you stream, download, and game quickly.
 Your whole family, big or small, can enjoy WiFi service for home use.
 Connect smart devices to your WiFi and experience lightning-fast speeds.
 Get CenturyLink WiFi today and enjoy everything the internet has to offer.